marcelohdez/.dotfiles/configs/waybar/scripts/README.md

 }
 ```

-## `microphone.sh`
+## Privacy scripts
-Using PipeWire with pulseaudio support, will return [waybar-compatible json] with
+The following scripts will return [waybar-compatible JSON] with the following
-the following values depending on whether an input device is running or not:
+values:

 | Percent | Class/State |
 | ------- | ----------- |